Partner Assault Response

 Upon completion, you will be able to share parental responsibilities while being a positive non-violent role model for your children and your partner.

-Using Male Privilege to Shared Responsibility
+Using Gender Privilege to Shared Responsibility

 Upon completion, you will be able to share responsibilities by mutually agreeing on a fair distribution of work and making decisions together are part of the couple’s decision.

 Using Economic Abuse to Economic Partnership